 - pinch of kosher salt

-- In a food processor, process the eggs, Gouda cheese, cottage cheese, heavy cream, granulated onion, and salt for about 30 seconds, pulsing as needed until mixture is smooth.
+- In a mixing bowl, mix the eggs, Gouda cheese, cottage cheese, heavy cream, granulated onion, and salt until well combined.

 - Pour the prepared egg mixture over the bacon in each egg bite cup, filling each one 2/3 full.
 Using a small spoon, stir the ingredients in each cup a bit.
-Cover each egg bite mold with the silicone lid, or very tightly with foil; stack the molds on top of each other, then place them onto a foil sling, pulling the ends of the foil sling up and around both filled egg bite molds.
+Cover the egg bite mold with the silicone lid, or very tightly with foil; repeat with the second mold.
+Stack the molds on top of each other, then place them onto a foil sling, pulling the ends of the foil sling up and around both filled egg bite molds.

 - Lock the Instant Pot lid into place.
 Using the manual button, choose High Pressure for 8 minutes, bringing the Instant Pot to full pressure.
 When the timer sounds, perform a quick release to remove all pressure from the Instant Pot.